-General recommendations
+General recommendations.
 The therapeutic effect of montelukast on parameters of asthma control occurs within one day.
-Patients should be advised to continue taking montelukast even if their asthma is under control, as well as during periods of worsening asthma.
-Montelukast should not be used concomitantly with other products containing the same active ingredient, montelukast.
+Patients should be advised to continue taking Montelukast granules even if their asthma is under control, as well as during periods of worsening asthma.